5abeel/intel-scripts/README.md

-# Scripts to setup LNWv3
+# Scripts to setup LNW

 This script assumes ConfigL setup and the scripts in this repo to run on the LP.